Great Seattle Fire: Reconstruction and recovery

 Despite the magnitude of destruction, the rebuilding effort began quickly.
-Rather than starting over somewhere else, Seattle's citizens decided to rebuild.
-Seattle rebuilt from the ashes quickly, and the fire killed many rats and other vermin, thereby eliminating the city's rodent problems.
+Rather than starting over somewhere else, Seattle's citizens chose to rebuild.
+Seattle rebuilt from the ashes quickly, and the fire killed many rats and other vermin.
 A new building ordinance resulted in a downtown of brick and stone buildings, rather than wood.

 In the year following the fire Seattle's population actually grew by nearly 20,000 to 40,000 inhabitants from the influx of people helping to recreate the city.
 Supplies and funds came from all over the West Coast to support the relief effort.
 The population increase made Seattle the largest city in Washington, making it a leading contender in becoming the terminus of the Great Northern Railway.

 Post-fire reform

 Seattle made many improvements in response to the fire.
 The Seattle Fire Department was officially established four months later to replace a volunteer organization with a paid force containing new firehouses and a new chief.
 The city took control of the water supply, increasing the number of hydrants and adding larger pipes.
 The advent of brick buildings to downtown Seattle was one of the many architectural improvements the city made in the wake of the fire.
 New city ordinances set standards for the thickness of walls and required "division walls" between buildings.
-These changes became principal features of post-fire construction and are still visible in Seattle's Pioneer Square district today, the present-day location of the fire.
+The changes became principal features of post-fire construction and are still visible in Seattle's Pioneer Square district today, the present-day location of the fire.
 At Pioneer Square, guided tours are also available to paying customers.
 Also at this location, visitors can tour the Seattle Underground, where they can visit the original street level (now basement level) of buildings and storefronts that were built after the fire.